-One of the most unsettling feelings in the world is finding out the device that is implanted in your body and that was supposed to help you heal, is now injuring you.
-It only adds to feelings of fear and unrest, to find out the device has been recalled and that you may have to undergo revision surgery.
+One of the most unsettling feelings in the world is finding out the device that is implanted in your body and that was supposed to help you heal is now injuring you.
+It only adds to feelings of fear and unrest to learn that the device has been recalled and that you may have to undergo revision surgery.

-If, like thousands of Americans, your Stryker hip implant device required revision surgeries and you were harmed, please know that you are not alone.
+If, like thousands of Americans, your Stryker hip implant device harmed you and required revision surgeries, please know that you are not alone.

-The personal injury attorneys at Goldberg Weisman Cairo are working with injured patients and their families who have been victims of recalled hip replacement medical devices.
+The personal injury attorneys at GWC Injury Lawyers are working with injured patients and their families who have been victims of recalled hip replacement medical devices.
 Have you been injured by defective metal hip implant devices?
 Contact our law firm immediately.

 About Stryker Devices

 In 2009, the FDA approved Rejuvenate and ABG II hip implant devices.
 The devices produced by Stryker are metal-on-metal hip implants.
 Because of the nature of the devices, they pose serious risks to patients.
 Researchers found that the metal in the hip implant devices had a high-failure rate.
-They often became corroded and seeped into patient’s blood streams and caused metallosis.
+It often became corroded and seeped into patient’s bloodstreams, causing metallosis.

-Interestingly enough, these devices belong to a new class of hip replacement devices that have emerged over the past 20 years.
-Similar devices produced by Johnson & Johnson have also been subject to recall.
-Stryker Corporation is a large fortune 500 company based in Michigan.
-The companys orthopedic division specializes in producing joint replacement medical devices, including the very dangerous metal hip replacement systems that have injured thousands across the globe.
+Interestingly enough, these devices belong to a new class of hip replacement devices that have emerged over the past 20 years, with similar devices produced by Johnson & Johnson also being subject to recall.
+Stryker Corporation is a large Fortune 500 company based in Michigan.
+The company’s orthopedic division specializes in producing joint replacement medical devices, including the very dangerous metal hip replacement systems that have injured thousands across the globe.